• English

 Shpock

-A marketplace of C2C classified ads that also allows businesses to list products on the platform, shpock boasts 10 million active users per month and a revenue of $9 million euros.
+A marketplace of C2C classified ads that also allows businesses to list products on the platform, shpock boasts over 10 million active users per month and a revenue of $15.9 million.

 Screenshot of shpock.com selling miscellaneous items in various currencies